Energy & Hydration

 Why a Calorie Deficit Makes You Tired

-Feeling tired on a diet is so common that most people accept it as inevitable — a necessary cost of losing weight.
+Feeling tired on a diet is so common that most people accept it as inevitable.
 It is not.
 While some reduction in energy during a calorie deficit is physiologically normal, the severe fatigue, brain fog, and energy crashes that many dieters experience are almost always correctable nutritional problems — not inherent features of fat loss.

 Six Reasons You Are Tired in a Calorie Deficit